MurdoMaclachlan/ToR-Repost-Collection/.github/CONTRIBUTING.md

-1. Name your files like_this, not likeThis.
+1. Name your files like-this, not likeThis or like_this.

 2. Placeholders are `{{REPLACE ME}}`